J.D. Davis Player Props: Giants vs. Mariners

 J.D.
-Davis -- with a slugging percentage of .368 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants versus the Seattle Mariners, with Logan Gilbert on the hill, on July 4 at 4:35 PM ET.
+Davis -- with a slugging percentage of .351 in his past 10 games (including no homers) -- will be in action for the San Francisco Giants against the Seattle Mariners, with Tommy Milone on the mound, on July 5 at 9:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Mariners.
+He strung together two hits (going 2-for-4) in his most recent appearance against the Mariners.

 J.D.
 Davis Game Info & Props vs. the Mariners